fietew/research/doc/publications.rst

 specific publications is stored under the
 `papers directory <https://github.com/fietew/publications/tree/master/papers>`_.
 The figures of each paper can be found the respective sub-directory ``figs``.
-For some publications, there is also a ``slides`` directory containing the scripts for some figures on the presentations slides.
-Both should (in most cases at least) be enumerated in order of appearance in the paper and the slides, respectively.
+For some publications, there is also a ``slides`` or a ``poster_figs`` directory containing the scripts for some figures on the presentations slides or the poster, respectively.
+Both should (in most cases at least) be enumerated in order of appearance.
 In order to reproduced a figure, execute the scripts in the following order (if existent):

 1. MATLAB script: *.m
 2. gnuplot script: *.gnu